 The assembly process for most of the latest gaming chairs has been engineered into the simplest form possible.
 The Hero was no different.

 Un-boxing was easy and everything came well packaged and was securely fitted within the box leaving little room for damage during delivery.
-The Hero comes with an easy to follow user manual with step-by-step instruction on how to assemble it but aren't really required.
+The Hero comes with an easy to follow user manual with step-by-step instruction on how to assemble it but isn’t really required.